dbunibas/tenet/README.md

 # Engine Only Execution

-1. Make sure you have an LLM installed on your machine or a API_KEY to execute the workflow.
+1. Make sure you have an LLM installed on your machine or an API_KEY to execute the workflow.

 2. Edit the configuration:
    - In compose/tenet_engine/data rename the config.json.TEMPLATE with config.json (see command below)